A fresh and bright side dish that's perfectly matched with grilled meats.

 How to cook a steak with Reverse Sear method

-Hailed as the ultimate way to cook a perfect medium-rare steak every time, it’s easy to learn how to cook the Reverse Sear method, and rock steakhouse quality cooking at home.
+Hailed as the ultimate way to cook a perfect medium-rare steak, it’s easy to learn how to cook the Reverse Sear method, and rock steakhouse quality cooking at home.
+Even better – reverse sear method works every time.

-Have you heard of this reverse sear thing?
-It’s what all the cool kids are doing.
 Traditionally, a restaurant method of cooking steak involved searing over incredibly high heat, then transferring to an oven to finish on a more gentle heat until done.
-The reverse sear method pretty much just flips the order, and involves first cooking the meat on a very low heat before searing the outside on a super hot surface.
+The reverse sear method pretty much just flips the order.
+It involves first cooking the meat on a very low heat before searing the outside on a super hot surface.

 The basic idea is that with reverse sear, you have greater control over the Maillard Reaction (that magical process that turns the cooked edges of meats yummy and brown), because you’re making sure the high heat only comes into play right at the end and that the steak inside will be perfect.
-So, instead of an internal ring of different “doneness” your steak will be perfectly medium all the way through, save for the very outside.
+So, instead of an internal grey ring of different “doneness” your steak will be perfectly medium from edge to edge.

 Internal Temperature Guide: